Kernix13/beginner-git-commands/README.md

 ...but because I already pushed and continued working, I had to go to the _Conversation_ tab and click _Merge pull request_ (I was 5 commits behind).

 So don't merge until you are done making changes and push the changes.
 Or don't push until you are done with the branch!

+> These notes are questionable.
+There is a drop-down list with the option of Squash and merge so you can keep working on your branch after pushing.

 <br>